YuBangZheng/yubangzheng.github.io/pages/1_homepage.md

 ## Awards and Honors

-*  Special postgraduate scholarship of science, 2019
+*  Special postgraduate scholarship of science, UESTC, 2019
-*  Pacemaker to Merit Student, 2015 and 2016
+*  Pacemaker to Merit Student, AUFE, 2015 and 2016

 ---